OpenTermsArchive/contrib-versions/Bbc/Privacy Policy.md

 Back to top 10.
 What's different for kids and teens?

 The BBC has services that are kid-friendly and for teens.

 Here's what happens when you use them.

 **a.
 Why do we collect information about you in the first place?**

-We keep information about you so that we can:
+We keep information about you so that we can

 *   get the right services for you
 *   plan and improve our services